Donna Milner: Personal life

 Milner was born in Victoria BC in 1946 and was raised in Vancouver.
 She moved to Rossland where she married and had children.
 Having previously worked as a realtor for 25 years, Milner said in a 2014 interview she and her husband had lived in the Cariboo for 40 years.
 She described that prefers writing in the morning and insists upon herself of writing at least two pages in longhand before she can leave the room.
 She used to go on writing retreats near Eagle Lake with a friend.

+She died on November 11, 2021, after a short battle with cancer.

 Recognition

 Her book After River was listed in a top five fiction books list by The Gettysburg Times in 2008, who described it as "beautifully written", while The Promise of Rain was listed in The Globe and Mail top 100 books in 2010.
 9.